-Our tool of choice for sales lead generation from lead forms is LeadBooster.
+Our tool of choice for sales lead generation is LeadBooster.

-Pipedrive’s new fully customizable website chatbot can be put on any page of your website to ask visitors qualifying questions and route hot leads to the right salesperson.
+Pipedrive’s new fully customizable Chatbot, part of the LeadBooster add-on, can be put on any page of your website to ask visitors qualifying questions and route hot leads to the right salesperson.

-Once qualified, you can tell the bot how the information should be stored.
+Once qualified, you can tell Chatbot how the information should be stored.
 Pipedrive will create a new contact as well as the associated deal information.
 You can set the owner of the lead and control who is allowed to see it.